-Fraud is used to describe a range of illegal activities.
+Fraud is a generic term used to describe a range of illegal activities.
 These include, but are not limited to, deception, forgery, theft, the false reporting or concealment of material facts, collusion and corruption (including bribery) and intentional undeclared conflicts of interest (CoI), or non-adherence to CoI instructions (see GOAL's Conflicts of Interest Policy).